Woody Point, Newfoundland and Labrador: Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Woody Point, Bonne Bay had a population of 244 living in 129 of its 207 total private dwellings, a change of from its 2016 population of 282.
 With a land area of 3.78 km2, it had a population density of in 2021.

 Arts and culture

 Woody Point is home to the Writers at Woody Point festival and Gros Morne Summer Music.
+It is held at the Lord Nelson Orange Lodge.
 Woody Point featured in season six of the television program Still Standing.